-Just as the City and County share the land surrounding the Metro station, they share of vision of its redevelopment, with density and activity focused to create a distinct neighborhood of varied uses and public spaces.
+Just as the City and County share the land surrounding the Metro station, they share a vision of its redevelopment, with density and activity focused to create a distinct neighborhood of varied uses and public spaces.
+This Plan recommends redevelopment with compatible uses and densities.